lando/lando/docs/README.md

 1.  ~~Transition the core framework~~
 2.  ~~Provide a services layer on top of docker compose~~
 3.  ~~Provide a build and tooling layer~~
-4. Provide additional core services and tools
+4.  ~~Provide additional core services and tools~~
 5.  ~~Provide a recipes layer on top of services~~
-6. Provide handling of upstream git remotes
+6. Provide handling of upstream git remotes (lando init command)
 7. Provide a push/pull layer on top of the tooling layer
-8. Replicate Pantheon integration
+8.  ~~Recipe to replicate Pantheon environment~~
+9. Integration with Pantheon
-9. Build GUI
+10. Build GUI

 Other Resources
 ---------------